leggedrobotics/navigation_template/README.md

 This repository fork serves as a template for building projects or extensions based on Isaac Lab, specifically for navigation projects.
 It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

+Out the box, the code here should allow you to train a basic navigation policy using one forwards-facing stereolabs zed camera, in a basic environment.

 The code skeleton here is very lightweight, because all shared navigation components live in [isaac-nav-suite](https://github.com/leggedrobotics/isaac-nav-suite), and this template just assembles them in an example `env_cfg` file in a way that works out the box, and demonstrates how to set up your directory structure. **NOTE:** at present, the necessary navigation components are not yet checked into the main branch of isaac-nav-suite, so to get a working project out the box, you should check out the [dev/kappi/perceptnet](https://github.com/leggedrobotics/isaac-nav-suite/tree/dev/kappi/perceptnet) branch.

 Setup Tips:

+- You should use the "use this template" button instead of forking this repo, so it doesn't end up public.
-- Once you fork this repo, you should add it as a git submodule to IsaacLab-Internal
+- Once you have got the template, you should add it as a git submodule to IsaacLab-Internal
 - Remember to run `git submodule update --init --recursive` in IsaacLab-Internal, to automatically get the right version of isaac-nav-suite pulled down (it is a submodule in this template)
 - Also remember to symlink the `isaac-nav-suite` modules and your extension module in `IsaacLab-Internal/source/extensions`, like so:

 ![image](https://github.com/user-attachments/assets/d07b24e2-28f7-45b3-b0fc-909a935c5199)
 ![image](https://github.com/user-attachments/assets/19b5f571-9741-4937-bc79-a41ba36ec40c)

 The rest of this README is the same as the general [extension template](https://github.com/isaac-sim/IsaacLabExtensionTemplate) README.